-Results from the HELIOS-B trial show large relative reductions in mortality in all patients and similar (but statistically non-significant) reductions in those receiving or not receiving tafamidis.
-The population studied was a contemporary population where 40% of patients were receiving tafamidis.
-Mortality benefit was seen during the open-label extension where both arms may have been receiving vutrisiran, and so those relative effects seen in HELIOS-B may underestimate the actual benefits.
+Preliminary results from the HELIOS-B trial show large relative reductions in mortality both in all patients and in those not receiving tafamidis.
+The specific results suggest that the reduction in mortality was at least as large in patients receiving tafamidis as in those not receiving tafamidis, although we do not have those data yet.
+Additionally, the mortality benefit was seen during the open-label extension where both arms may have been receiving vutrisiran, and so the relative effects seen in HELIOS-B may underestimate the actual benefits.
 The primary composite endpoint of all-cause mortality and recurrent CV events was also reduced by vutrisiran.
-The absolute reductions in all-cause mortality in HELIOS-B were clinically important.
-There were no concerns about safety or side effects.

-As such, we have high certainty that treatment with vutrisiran, compared with no diseasespecific therapy or when added to tafamidis, provides a substantial net health benefit. ("A")
+We have uncertainties both because these results have not yet been published in a peer-reviewed journal and, more importantly, because we do not know the magnitude of the absolute benefits as we only have relative results.
+As such, we have high certainty that treatment with vutrisiran, compared with no disease-specific therapy or when added to tafamidis, provides at least a small net health benefit, but only moderate certainty that it provides a substantial net health benefit. ("B+")